 Most Common Low-Carb Vegetables

 Below you’ll find a list of vegetables based on how low carb they are, so if you need help finding a certain one use the Find function (Ctrl + F).
-These are based on 1/2 cup (~4 oz.) or 100g servings, which is the general recommended serving size for vegetables.
+These are based on 100g (~4 oz.) or about 1/2 cup servings, which is the general recommended serving size for vegetables.

 Note: If the vegetable you’re looking for is not listed, it’s most likely too high carb and shouldn’t be consumed on a ketogenic diet.
 Double check by comparing the vegetable with a credited nutritional database to see if it fits in with your daily macros >